-This method of dividing the original modulation cycle into a further 2 or 4 sub-cycles enable the generation of higher PWM frequencies which allow a wider range of applications to be served.
+This method of dividing the original modulation cycle into a further 4 sub-cycles enables the generation of higher PWM frequencies, which allow a wider range of applications to be served.
 As long as the periods of the generated PWM pulses are less than the time constants of the load, the PWM output will be suitable as such long time constant loads will average out the pulses of the PWM output.
 The difference between what is known as the PWM cycle frequency and the PWM modulation frequency should be understood.
-As the PWM clock is the system clock, $f{SYS}$ , and as the PWM value is 8-bits wide, the overall PWM cycle frequency is $f{SYS}/256$ .
-However, when in the 7+1 mode of operation the PWM modulation frequency will be $f{SYS}/128$ , while the PWM modulation frequency for the 6+2 mode of operation will be $f{SYS}/64$ .
+As the PWM clock is the system clock, $f{\rm SYS}$, and as the PWM value is 8-bits wide, the overall PWM cycle frequency is $f{\rm SYS}/256$, while the PWM modulation frequency for the 6+2 mode of operation will be $f{\rm SYS}/64$.

-PWM PWM PWM

-Modulation Cycle Cycle

-Frequency Frequency Duty

-$f{SYS}$ /64 for (6+2) bits mode $f{SYS}$ /128 for (7+1) bits mode f SYS /256 [PWM]/256
+PWM Modulation Frequency PWM Cycle Frequency PWM Cycle Duty f {SYS} /64 f {SYS} /256 (PWM register value)/256